Managing user roles

 Was this helpful?

-There are four different roles available for CARTO users:
+There are five different user roles available for CARTO users:

-Superadmin: Superadmins have all Admin capabilities plus the ability to view, delete, and transfer ownership of any asset within the organization.
-For more information, see our section on the Superadmin role.
+Superadmin: Superadmins have all Admin capabilities plus the ability to view, delete, and transfer the ownership of any asset in the organization.

-Admin: Admins can do everything an editor can do, plus they can access the Organization Settings.
-This allows them to , modify their roles, check the and enable , among other things.
+Admin: Admins can do everything an Editor can, plus they can access the Organization Settings.
+This allows them to invite other users, modify their roles, check the organization quotas and enable CARTO Support access, among other things.

 There can be more than one admin